mikinty/Hardware-Engineer-Interview-Questions/questions/digital-questions.md

   * Bitstuffing
   * NRZI
   * DPDM
-  * Difference between USB 2 and 3 (and USB-C! if you're a youngin')
+  * Difference between USB 2 and 3 (and USB-C!)
 * Generally know how to implement memory in digital circuits
+* Describe different steps in an ethernet protocol, e.g. packet scrambling, headers, etc.
+* Describe how you would implement SHA-256 (or maybe a simpler crypto algorithm)
+* Describe how TCP/UDP works

 ## FPGAs